The mathematics behind TD

 replacing type.

 General Note: There are several descriptions of the TD model out there, however, all of the ones I found were opaque when it comes to implementation.
-Hence, the following description of the model has a focus on implementational details.
+Hence, the following description of the model has a focus on implementation details.

 1 - Maintaining stimulus representations

-where \(\sigma\) and \(\gamma\) are decay and discount parameters, respectively, and \(x_i^t\) is the activation of stimulus \(i\) at time \(t\) (1 or 0 for present and absent stimuli, respectively).
+where and are decay and discount parameters, respectively, and is the activation of stimulus at time (1 or 0 for present and absent stimuli, respectively).

 2 - Generating expectations

-Internally, the \(w_j^t\) is constructed on a trial-by-trial, step-by-step basis, depending on the stimulus compounds active at the time.
+Internally, the is constructed on a trial-by-trial, step-by-step basis, depending on the stimulus compounds active at the time.

 3 - Learning associations